KodyJKing/superhot-mcc/README.md

+Note, this mod also depends on a map mod which I haven't published yet.
+You don't *technically* need it, but gameplay will be unbalanced without it.

 ## Setup

 Install [Visual Studio 2022](https://visualstudio.microsoft.com/) and add MSBuild to your PATH.
 Location may vary.
 For me, it's located under `C:\Program Files\Microsoft Visual Studio\2022\Community\MSBuild\Current\Bin`.